mnemnion/JLpeg.jl/Plans.md

 Ordinary iterators and tree walkers will ignore these, but in contexts where they're useful (syntax highlighting in particular), they're there.

+I think I'll find that making an Expr is a special case that doesn't make a lot of sense if I'm not parsing Julia, which of course, I do intend to do.

 ### Optimal VM